bradleyburgess/bradley-burgess.com_v2/content/christmas-recital-2020/elliott-toccatina-angels.md

 ---
-title: 'Toccatina on ‘Angels We Have Heard On High'
+title: 'Toccatina on ‘Angels We Have Heard On High’'
 composer: 'Richard Elliott'
 slug: 'elliott-toccatina-angels'
 order: 1